Top 25 MLB teams with most fans

 - Photograph by Doug Pensinger/Getty Images The Rockies’ supporters have typically shown out in large numbers, with attendance averaging just under 36,000 per game this season (10th in MLB).
 An extremely nice ballpark experience is created by a gorgeous ballpark, pleasant summer weather, and the milehigh air that tends to produce high-scoring games.
 The fans, on the other hand, are not die-hards.
 In the end, it’s more of a spectacle than anything else.
 This is more likely to occur with clubs that have not been in existence for more than 20 years.

-- Photograph courtesy of Greg Fiume/Getty Images The lack of success, along with the fact that the Orioles share the mid-Atlantic region with the Nationals, has resulted in a significant decrease in attendance in recent years.
-However, when the club is in contention, this is a fan base that is notorious for being rowdy and boisterous.
-If the Orioles are able to have great seasons in the future, their position in the rankings will rise.
-The Orioles are a legendary Major League Baseball team, and their supporters haven’t given up on them just yet, despite declining attendance statistics.
+- Photograph courtesy of Greg Fiume/Getty Images The lack of success, combined with the fact that the Orioles share the mid-Atlantic region with the Nationals, has resulted in a significant decrease in attendance in recent years.
+However, when the team is in contention, this is a fan base that is known for being rowdy and boisterous.
+If the Orioles are able to have successful seasons in the future, their position in the rankings will rise.
+The Orioles are a classic Major League Baseball franchise, and their fans haven’t given up on them just yet, despite declining attendance numbers.
 They’ve even staged a walkout during a sporting event.
-Paying to convey a message to the team’s ownership is indicative of a dedicated fan base.
+Paying to send a message to the team’s ownership is indicative of a dedicated fan base.

 - Photograph by Andy Lyons/Getty Images The fan base of the club with the most history is the most difficult to quantify.
 They don’t have a very good overall attendance ranking (20th), but they do play in one of the smaller MLB markets.
 The team does a fantastic job of reminding its supporters of the franchise’s rich history on the field.
 The Reds Hall of Fame is one of the more interesting exhibits at a baseball complex.
 Pete Rose, as well as the rest of the Big Red Machine period that began in the mid-1970s, is still spoken about at every game.
 There was a standing room only crowd for the first home playoff game, and the supporters were fantastic.
 Cincinnati is, without a doubt, a “baseball town.”